Fentanyl Facts

 Fentanyl is destroyed when burned by an open flame; when people are smoking fentanyl, they do so through foil or a pipe to prevent this.
 Anytime cannabis is being lit with a flame, whether in a bowl, joint, or blunt, any fentanyl in it would be destroyed.
 This means you cannot get high or overdose from fentanyl in cannabis flower.

-Additionally, fentanyl’s boiling point is 870 degrees and vape pens don’t go above 500 degrees.
-This means even if there were fentanyl in a vape cartridge, you could not get high or overdose from it.
+Additionally, fentanyl’s boiling point is 870°F and vape pens and batteries don’t go above 500°F .
+Cannabis is typically vaped between 325-400°F, and e-juice nicotine between 350-450°F. This means even if there were fentanyl in a vape cartridge, you could NOT get high or overdose from vaping it.

 People who sell drugs know all of this.
 No one is going to waste their product by lacing cannabis with it, since it wouldn’t even have an effect on someone using the drug.
 On top of that, fentanyl is significantly more expensive per gram than cannabis is, so lacing cannabis with fentanyl does not make sense financially.